This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko

 If we go back to our previous example with the Support team, Marketing, and Human Resources, we know that the HR team only wants the authorized people added to the project.

 Here you see how a user can view the service desk.
-If you’re an internal user and you have been added to an HR project, you’ll end up on the red screen on the left.
-And if you a user with an account but you haven’t been added to an HR project, then you’ll see the blue screen on the right.
+If you’re an internal user, and you have been added to an HR project, you’ll end up on the red screen on the left.
+And if you are a user with an account, but haven’t been added to an HR project, then you’ll see the blue screen on the right.

-Both users can access the projects which are accessible by a Jira account, but they cannot access the projects that require a higher permission level.
+Both users can access the projects that are accessible by a Jira account, but they cannot access the projects that require a higher permission level.

-As you probably don’t want to add customers one by one, there’s also the possibility to manage them by creating groups.
+As you probably don’t want to add customers one by one, there’s also the possibility of managing them by creating groups.
 Associate customers with one or multiple groups and add these groups to the Service Desk Customers project roles.
 All users added to this group will be automatically considered as a customer for the relevant project.

 In our example, we could create a group “jira-servicedesk-customers-hr” to manage it.